 Bill’s professional experience as an engineer helps him to assess mechanical inventions and effectively draft and prosecute patents.
-Before becoming a patent attorney, he worked as a Machine Automation Design Engineer, where he designed OEM automated packaging machinery for the food service disposal industry, and he worked as an HVAC Retro-Commissioning and Design Engineer, where he inspected, evaluated and designed HVAC systems for government facilities and military bases.
+Before becoming a patent attorney, he worked as a Machine Automation Design Engineer, where he designed and manufactured OEM automated packaging machinery for the food service disposal industry.
+Bill also worked as an HVAC Retro-Commissioning and Design Engineer, where he inspected, evaluated, and designed HVAC systems for government facilities and military bases.

 Virginia Tech, B.S., Mechanical Engineering

 - U.S. Patent and Trademark Office

 - HVAC Retro-Commissioning and Design Engineer, Geo-Marine Inc.

 - Machine Automation Design and Project Engineer, Nalle Automation Systems

 Pirate Battles in Outer Space: Preventing Patent Infringement on the 8th Sea, 46 U. Mem.
 L. Rev. 733 (2016)